Secure, fast and scalable: Why the JAMstack is revolutionising web development

 Despite its many advantages, there are also some limitations and use cases where the JAMstack may not be the optimal solution:

-• Web applications with a strong real-time focus: For applications requiring real-time data or interactions, such as chat applications or online games, the JAMstack may not be the best choice as it is based on static assets and provides server-side functions through APIs.
+• Web applications with a strong real‑time focus: For applications that require real‑time data or interactions, such as chat applications or online games, the JAMstack may not be the best choice, as it is based on static assets and provides server‑side functionality via APIs.

-• Applications requiring complex server-side logic: While the JAMstack enables server-side functions through APIs, splitting the logic into different microservices can increase development and maintenance efforts.
-In some cases, a monolithic or server-side rendered architecture may be more suitable.
+• Applications that require complex server‑side logic: Although the JAMstack enables server‑side functionality via APIs, splitting logic across multiple microservices can increase development and maintenance effort.
+In some cases, a monolithic or server‑side rendered architecture may be more appropriate.

-• Legacy applications: Migrating existing legacy applications to the JAMstack can be challenging and may require a complete rebuild of the application.
-In such cases, careful consideration must be given to whether the benefits of the JAMstack justify the costs and effort of migration.
+• Legacy applications: Migrating existing legacy applications to the JAMstack can be challenging and may require a complete rebuild.
+In such cases, it is important to carefully weigh whether the benefits of the JAMstack justify the cost and effort of migration.

-Despite these limitations, the JAMstack offers a powerful and future-proof web development architecture in many cases, enabling developers to create faster, more secure, and scalable web projects.
-As the JAMstack continues to evolve, many of the current limitations are likely to be overcome in the future through technological advancements and the growing community of developers and providers.
-With the continuous improvement of tools, technologies, and best practices, the JAMstack is likely to gain more significance and play an increasingly important role in web development.
+Despite these limitations, the JAMstack often provides a powerful and future‑proof web development architecture that enables developers to build faster, more secure and scalable web projects.
+As the JAMstack continues to evolve, many of the current limitations may be overcome in future through advances in technology and the growing community of developers and providers.
+Through the continuous improvement of tools, technologies and best practices, the JAMstack will likely continue to grow in importance and play an increasingly significant role in web development.

-Our article is based on our own experiences and research, as well as information from external sources.
+Our article is based on our own experience and research as well as information from external sources.

 https://www.cloudflare.com/de-de/learning/performance/what-is-jamstack/ (Information on JAMstack from the CDN provider Cloudflare)